 This Tech Swiss display case is very solidly constructed, the sides and back far thicker than the faux leather covered units I have previously reviewed.
 The grid dividers are robust and will prevent the heaviest of watches from leaning into adjoining compartments.

-The glass display window, unlike one composed of plastic, is scratch resistant and the hinges are designed to—with the assistance of gravity—hold the watch box’s lid in the open position.
+The glass display window, unlike one composed of plastic, is scratch resistant, and the hinges are designed to—with the assistance of gravity—hold the watch box’s lid in the open position.

 Tech Swiss did not equip the drawer with a set of rails.
-It simply slides in an out of its compartment.
+It simply slides in and out of its compartment.
 While this is not a major problem, care should be taken to ensure the drawer is not inadvertently pulled completely out and dropped.

 The Tech Swiss TSAA31-577BUR is the best of my collection of display cases.
 It looks great and comfortably holds all but the very largest timepieces.
-It is slightly pricier than my similarly sized, faux leather covered unit but I believe this watch box is worth the additional expense.
+It is slightly pricier than my similarly sized, faux leather-covered unit, but I believe this watch box is worth the additional expense.